CameronNemo/brillo/README.md

 Notable features include:

 * Automatic best controller detection
+* Smooth transitions and natural brightness adjustments
 * Ability to save and restore brightness across boots
 * Directly using `sysfs` to set brightness without relying on X
-* Unpriveleged access with no new setuid binaries
+* Unprivileged access with no new setuid binaries
 * Containment with AppArmor

 For detailed usage, please refer to the [man page](doc/man/brillo.1.md).